learn-co-students/nyc-web-022221/02-oo-ruby-instance-methods-and-variables/README.md

 - $global_vars -->

 ## Analogy time
-We no longer create a hash every single time we want to create a dog object.
+We no longer create a hash every single time we want to create a superhero object.
 Instead, we created a blueprint (the `Superhero class`) for Ruby to do the job for us.
 For this lecture imagine Ruby as an elf who assembles together gifts for kids:

 <img src="buddy-the-elf.jpg" height="200px" width="auto" style="display:inline"  alt="a still from the Elf movie picturing Will Ferrel as an assembly line elf preparing toys for kids">